Hint-Box/FakeOS/README.md

 Next, the Cython installation will be performed.
 If you have the *pip* Python package manager, use the `pip install cython` command.
-If you don't, use your distribution's default package manager in the same way as shown above, replacing *"python"* with *"pip"*.
+If you don't, use your distribution's default package manager in the same way as shown above, replacing *"python"* with *"python-pip"*.

 ### FakeOS installation
 Congratulations!
 Now you have the necessary dependencies to use FakeOS, now comes the